RemainIndoors1/CacheCommander/README.md

 ## How the above code works

-This is basically a wrapper for the SqlDataReader, which uses app.config settings to decide whether to cache the result of your SQL call.
+This library is basically a wrapper for common Sql commands calling stored procedures, which uses app.config settings to decide whether to cache the result of your SQL call.

 If caching isn't configured in the app.config for a given stored procedure, it will execute the sql call as normal and return a new DataReader that can be accessed as seen above.

 If caching _is_ configured in the app.config for a given stored procedure, it will execute the sql call the first time, then add a List of key value pairs to an in-memory cache for the number of minutes configured in the app.config.
 On any subsequent calls until the timeout is reached, it will load the cached value from memory and return that as a new DataReader that can be accessed the same as any other SQL call.

-Important note:  If you configure a stored procedure in the app.config, but you don't specify a timeout value that is greater than 0, it will default to a 3 minute cache timeout.
+Important note:  If you configure a stored procedure in the app.config, but you don't specify any timeout value, it will default to a 3 minute cache timeout.